A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 • causing pain and swelling in their joints and back

-• a variety of other symptoms
+• a variety of other symptoms including low energy or swollen lymph nodes (inflammatory glands)

 How does brucellosis spread?